Mon and Tues: Mrs Allen

-PE for both classes will take place on Friday.
+PE for both classes will take place on a Tuesday.

 Keep up to date with learning and upcoming events by using the Marvellous Me App.

 Welcome to EYFS.

 Mrs Bennett, Mrs Allen and Miss Smith are so pleased with the way everyone has settled into school and shown such super behaviour in the classrooms.

 *As Resilient Readers we will be reading and joining in with the story Hug by Jez Alborough.

 We will also be sharing a book with a grown up and talking about the setting, the characters and the story.

 *As Wonderful Writers we will be drawing a picture of the people who live in our house.
 We will be using our phonic knowledge to write labels on our picture.

 We will be learning to write the letter a in our special cursive font.